KlaasMeersman/KlaasMeersman.github.io/inhoud/aansturingLEDs/index.md

 - The 24 white LEDs are powered by one 1400mA current source.
 It powers the white LEDs on the two PCB's in parallel.
 Every white LED has a forward voltage of 2.8V and 700mA going through it.
 The power going through the white LEDs is thus (2.8V * 0.7 A * 24 =) 47W.
 - The 24 blue LEDs are powered by one 1050mA current source.
 It powers the blue LEDs on the two PCB's in parallel.
 Every blue LED has a forward voltage of 3V and 175mA going through it.
 The power going through the white LEDs is thus (3V * 0.175 A * 24 =) 12.6W.

+The total power draw is theoretically 112.6W when they are turned on.

 ---